blaenk/blaenk.github.io/provider/notes/cmake.markdown

 [specified locations]: http://man7.org/linux/man-pages/man8/ld.so.8.html#DESCRIPTION

-An alternative is to modify the executable's rpath using the `$ORIGIN` linker variable, which allows the executable to search relative to _its_ directory  --- the `$ORIGIN` --- for shared libraries by name.
+An alternative is to modify the executable's rpath using the `$ORIGIN` linker variable, which allows the executable to search relative to _its_ directory, i.e. the `$ORIGIN`, for shared libraries by name.
 There are a variety of different ways to accomplish this.

 The simplest way to accomplish this is to use the `CMAKE_EXE_LINKER_FLAGS` variable to specify the linker flag.
 Clang will complain if these are defined in `CMAKE_CXX_FLAGS` because those flags are passed to it even when it's merely compiling `-c` source files, to which linker flags obviously don't apply.